Frequent Questions: Saltonstall-Kennedy Grant Program

-If you are an individual applying for a grant or cooperative agreement, yes, you will need to register with Grants.gov.
-A Principal Investigator does not need to register with Grants.gov, unless that Principal Investigator is also the person legally and financially authorized to submit that application, i.e., is he/she the “Authorized Organizational Representative" on behalf of his or her organization.
+If you are an individual applying for a grant or cooperative agreement, yes, you will need to register.
+A Principal Investigator does not need to register with grants.gov, unless that Principal Investigator is also the person legally and financially authorized to submit that application, i.e., they are the “Authorized Organizational Representative" on behalf of the organization.
 For example, the Principal Investigator for a company submitting a proposal to the Saltonstall-Kennedy Grant Program may also be the person authorized to submit applications.

 Avoid this problem by submitting early.
 If you choose not to submit until the last minute, you do so at your own risk, as applications cannot be accepted by fax or email.

 Can I request an extension of time to submit an application?

 How early can I submit my Saltonstall-Kennedy pre-proposal and full proposal?
 If I submit my proposal early, can it be reviewed (i.e., “pre-screened”) to ensure that I have provided all the information required?